-Food and Flowers From the Garden
+Food and Flowers From Kelsey’s Garden

 The only problem was the soil at the new house was compacted clay and DG (decomposed granite), as well as up to 6″ of gravel: